Flow-Scanner/lightning-flow-scanner-core/readme.md

    npm link lightning-flow-scanner-core
    ```

-   Your local core will now replace the installed dependency and update automatically on rebuild.
+   Your local core module will now replace the installed dependency and update automatically on rebuild.

 Want to help improve Lightning Flow Scanner?
 See our [Contributing Guidelines](https://github.com/Flow-Scanner/lightning-flow-scanner-core/blob/main/CONTRIBUTING.md).